jlperona-teaching/ecs390-spring20/seminars/week04.md

 ### Background

-Next week's class will involve you giving a five-minute presentation (along with time at the end to answer a question from everyone) in front of a group of four to five of your fellow students in the class.
+Next week's class will involve you giving a five-minute presentation in a breakout room of three to four other students in the class.
 The topic is completely up to you, though I ask that you keep it appropriate for a classroom environment.
-The people in your group will be giving anonymous feedback about your presentation.
+The people in your group will be giving anonymous feedback about your presentation via a Google Form.
-You will in turn give anonymous feedback about the presentations of the members of your group.
+You will in turn give anonymous feedback about the presentations of the members of your group via that same Google Form.

 If you remember from [last week's class](./week02.md), I said that I would spend two to three hours preparing for a single hour of lecture.
 Writing this document up was no exception.